microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-assign-azureadroles.md

 ## Step 1: Create a test user

 Create a user who must reset their password at first sign in.
 From this step, record the value of the new user's **id** for use in the next step.
-After creating the user, visit the Azure Portal and enable multi-factor authentication (MFA) for the user.
-For more guidance on enabling MFA, refer to the [See also](#see-also) section.
+After creating the user, visit the Azure portal and enable multifactor authentication (MFA) for the user.
+For more information on enabling MFA, see the [See also](#see-also) section.

 ### Request